teampa-25/core/README.md

 ## Introduction

-InferNode is a robust Node.js backend service designed for running inferences on CNS(Correspondence Encoded Neural Image Servo Policy) model.
+InferNode is a Node.js backend service designed for running inferences on CNS (Correspondence Encoded Neural Image Servo Policy) model.
 It provides a comprehensive API for managing datasets, videos, and inference jobs with a focus on performance and security.

 ## Features